mpv-player/mpv/DOCS/man/en/options.rst

 ``--input-cmdlist``
     Prints all commands that can be bound to keys.

+``--input-doubleclick-time=<milliseconds>``
+    Time in milliseconds to recognize two consecutive button presses as a double-click (default: 300).

 ``--input-keylist``
     Prints all keys that can be bound to commands.

+``--input-key-fifo-size=<2-65000>``
+    Specify the size of the FIFO that buffers key events (default: 7).
+If it is too small some events may be lost.
+The main disadvantage of setting it to a very large value is that if you hold down a key triggering some particularly slow command then the player may be unresponsive while it processes all the queued commands.

 ``--input-test``
     Input test mode.
 Instead of executing commands on key presses, mpv